Lemon Grove Incident: Case background

 In this context, the integrated grammar school of Lemon Grove was an anomaly.
 The Mexican and Mexican American students, children to the fifty-odd Mexican immigrant families from Baja California, accounted for about half of the school's 169 students.
 Furthermore, the student population found within the Lemon Grove School District was approximately 75 Mexican and Mexican American students and 95 white students.
 On July 23, 1930, the all-Anglo Lemon Grove school board decided to build a separate school for children of Mexican heritage without giving notice to their parents.
 The plan was discussed by the school board and subsequently endorsed by the Chamber of Commerce and local PTA.
 By August, the board felt that the "situation had reached emergency conditions" due to overcrowding and "sanitary and moral" issues stemming from the Mexican and Mexican American youth.
 In this plan to separate these students from their peers, the school board expected that "the Mexican community would docilely separate itself and send its children to the new school."

 This "new school" where the students were to be separated was an old two room building that came to be known within the local Mexican American community as la caballeriza, meaning "the barn," on Olive Street.
-After an emergency meeting between the board was conducted on August 13, the Mexican and Mexican American students of the school were expelled and later on their school supplies/belongings and desks were later transferred to the building.
+After an emergency meeting between the board was conducted on August 13, the Mexican and Mexican American students of the school were expelled and their school supplies/belongings and desks were later transferred to the building.
 On January 5, 1931, Lemon Grove Grammar School principal Jerome Green, acting under instructions from school trustees, turned away Mexican children at the schoolhouse door, directing them to the new school.
 In response, parents who were outraged at the response refused to send their children to the new school.
-Since they were not allowed back at the main schoolhouse, this resulted in a boycott.
+Since they were not allowed back at the main schoolhouse, this resulted in a boycott led by organizer Juan De Dios Gonzalez.
 Through this boycott, 75 students remained at home and the local press took note of this protest, writing this in the headlines as "the Mexican Student Strike."